androidx/androidx/docs/benchmarking.md

 As many Android apps don't yet enable R8, the default for microbenchmarks in AndroidX is to run with R8 disabled to measure worst-case performance.
 It may still be useful to run your microbenchmarks with R8 enabled locally however, and that is supported experimentally.
-To enable, in your microbench module:
+To do this in your microbench module, set the **androidTest** minification property:

 ```
 android {